The Early Bird Dood It!: Plot

 The worm, having seen none of this, appears from his hole and walks off carefree - until he comes face to beak with the bird.
 He runs away and attempts to jump back into his home; the bird is waiting in the hole, mouth open.
 A chase ensues.
-They pass a billboard advertising the film, "Mrs. Minimum" (Mrs. Miniver) and its accompanying cartoon, the very one the bird and the worm are in.
+They pass a billboard advertising the film "Mrs. Minimum" (spoofing Mrs. Miniver) and its accompanying cartoon, the very one the bird and the worm are in.
 The bird says, "Hey, I hear that's a pretty funny cartoon."
 The worm replies, "Well, I hope it's funnier than this one!"
 The chase resumes.

 Hidden in a bush, the worm manipulates his form to appear as a beautiful woman's leg.
 While the bird is reveling in this sight, he is clubbed by the worm with a baseball bat.
 Retrieving the bat, the bird sets up to return the bashing, but stops himself when he sees the worm is actually standing on the cat's head.
 The cat chases the bird until they come upon a bar.
 They enter and the cat puts up a sign reading, "2 minute intermission for a short beer".
 When they are done, the bird flips the sign to, "Here we go again!", and the chase continues.

 They see a "SLOW" sign, and the chase continues with in slow-motion.
 They then pass a sign reading: "RESUME SPEED", and the chase goes returns to normal pace.
 The bird ducks behind a tree; but the cat continues, and crashes through a series of warning signs: "DEAD END", "CURVE AHEAD", "STOP", "DETOUR", "BRIDGE OUT", and "ROAD CLOSED".
 Having fallen off a cliff into a body of water, the cat finds a road sign reading: "HOW DID YOU GET WAY DOWN HERE".